 Agile.
 Agility.
 What really is agile?
-What are the values, philosophy, mindset or agile way of thinking?
+What are the values and philosophy behind it?
+What is an agile mindset or agile way of thinking?
 What agile methods, tools and techniques are available?
 What are the common agile roles?
-These are some of the topics we will explore in a series of articles looking at demystifying agile.
+These are some of the topics we explore in a series of articles looking at demystifying agile*.

 Here we look at the Agile philosophy and the twelve principles of the Agile Manifesto.

 The word ‘philosophy’ can be simply defined as a way of thinking about the world, the universe and society.
 In effect, to ‘be agile’ involves adopting a new way of thinking or mindset that is based on agile values and principles.